 - ½ teaspoon sugar

-- 2 cloves minced garlic
+- 2 cloves garlic (minced)

-- 2 tablespoons chopped scallion
+- 2 tablespoons scallion (chopped)

-- 1 package silken tofu
+- 1 pound silken tofu (or soft tofu)

 - Put the soy sauce, bean paste, sesame oil, and sugar in a small bowl.
 Add half the garlic and half the scallions.
 Mix it all together.